International Students: Visas and More

 • Most U.S. embassies in major urban areas overseas process thousands of visa applications daily.

-• Make allowances for long waiting periods and the inevitable backlogs and delays.
+• Allow for long waiting periods and the inevitable backlogs and delays.

 3. Schedule your visa application interview.

-The student applying for the visa must meet with a U.S. Consular official.
+Students applying for a student visa must meet with a U.S. Consular official at an American Embassy in their home country.

 • Know what questions will be asked.